InternetSociety/IETF-Ornithology/src/Introduction.md

 Earlier we published a Word document with the ornithology.
 We are now experimenting with a GitHub based curation that is easily compiled into a web page or a PDF document and, more importantly, allows for GitHub based collaboration.

-This version of the Ornithology has been last updated for IETF 120.
+This version of the Ornithology has been updated for IETF 120.
 Times are indicative only.
-Verify timeslots of interest using the [IETF meeting agenda](https://datatracker.ietf.org/meeting/120/agenda)
+Verify time slots of interest using the [IETF meeting agenda](https://datatracker.ietf.org/meeting/120/agenda)